opendaylight/docs/docs/getting-started-guide/project-release-notes/alto.rst

 * ALTO protocols are not compatible with YANG model
 * Message types for RFC 7285 have been implemented
 * ALTO project provides several basic services in RFC 7285
-* Work-in-progress Internet drafts for multi-cost, incremental updates and RSA service are also scheduled but not fully implemented.
+* Work-in-progress Internet drafts for path-vector, multi-cost, incremental updates and RSA service are also scheduled but not fully implemented.

 Release Mechanics
 =================

-* `Link to release plan <https://wiki.opendaylight.org/view/ALTO:Carbon_Release_Plan>`_
+* `Link to release plan <https://wiki.opendaylight.org/view/ALTO:Nitrogen_Release_Plan>`_
 * Major shifts:

-  * Unable to finish the extensions (multi-cost, incremental update and RSA service)
+  * Unable to finish the extensions (path-vector and RSA service)
-  * Unable to reach the goal of improving code quality